dduportal/rpi-utils/meetup-brussells-20160210/NOTE.md

 * airport (integrated wifi) will be used to share private network for laptop
 * Usb-ethernet adaptor for wired connectivity
 * A Mac Os compatible Usb dongle for wifi (web access )

+### Logical setup

+This part will take care of explaining steps in details for the logical part

+#### Network

+The Shack must be started, connected, and have its network sharing ability enabled :
+* IP forwarding from Web interface to all others
+* DHCP server started

+In our case, we will use Mac OS Internet sharing ability that will create a virtual private network ( by default 192.168.2.0/24) across multiple physical network, which is perfect for us.
+Do not forget to configure a password for airport sharing.

+Then, connect all laptop by Wifi, to the configured Airport, and the Pis to the wired network.

+If you want to check the cartography of network :
+* Use of ```nmap 192.168.2.0/24``` from any machine of this network
+* In MacOS, you can see the internal DHCP server leases in the file ```/private/var/db/dhcpd_leases```
+* Combination of both : check which adresses leased are still in use : ```grep ip_address /private/var/db/dhcpd_leases | cut -d= -f2 | nmap -iL - -sn ```